-The supervising practitioner is the teacher in the school under whose direction the student teacher works.
-They are expected to fully integrate the student teacher into their classrooms, allowing them to assume increasing responsibilities, culminating in two "takeover" weeks.
-They provide information about the class and the curriculum, access to materials, and an orientation to the school.
+The supervising practitioner (SP) is the teacher in the school under whose direction the teacher candidate works.
+SPs are expected to fully integrate the teacher candidate into the classroom, allowing for increasing responsibilities, culminating in two "take-over" weeks (100 hours minimum).
+SPs provide information about the class and the curriculum, access to materials, and an orientation to the school.

-They are observed by the student teacher on an ongoing basis, demonstrate lessons, and model teaching practices.
-They observe the student teachers and meet with them regularly to confer about planning of lessons and units, and to give feedback and suggestions on all aspects of the student teacher's work and progress.
+They are observed by the teacher candidate on an ongoing basis, demonstrate lessons, and model teaching practices.
+They observe the teacher candidates and meet regularly to confer about planning of lessons and units, and to give feedback and suggestions on all aspects of the teacher candidate's work and progress.
 They facilitate opportunities for participation with parents and in the school as a whole.

-Supervising practitioners are expected to observe and participate in 3-way conferences with the Lesley program supervisor and the teacher candidate regarding the teacher candidate's performance.
+Supervising practitioners are expected to observe and participate in 3-way conferences with the Lesley program supervisor and the teacher candidate regarding his/her performance.

-- Use CAP as outlined in these guidelines to assess and document evidence of candidate readiness for the licensure role. - Conduct three observations of the candidate; review information from all observations; support the Program Supervisor in conducting observations. - Actively collect evidence during observations, synthesize and analyze the evidence to provide focused feedback to the candidate about their performance.
+- Use CAP as outlined in these guidelines to assess and document evidence of candidate readiness for the licensure role. - Conduct three observations of the candidate; review information from all observations; support the Program Supervisor in conducting observations. - Actively collect evidence during observations, synthesize and analyze the evidence to provide focused feedback to the candidate about their performance. - Identify and set the measures of student learning to be used in CAP prior to the first Three-Way Meeting, support Program Supervisor in interpreting candidate performance relative to the parameters that were set.